av/harbor/README.md

 ![Harbor project logo](./docs/harbor-2.png)

+Effortlessly run LLM backends, APIs, frontends, and services with one command.

-Containerized LLM toolkit.
-Run LLM backends, APIs, frontends, and additional services via a concise CLI.
+Harbor is a containerized LLM toolkit that allows you to run LLMs and additional services via a concise CLI.

 ## Blitz Tour